KevinWMcGowan/movielens/README.md

 # 🎥 MovieLens Rating Prediction Project

-Welcome to the **MovieLens Rating Prediction Project**, an in-depth analysis and predictive modeling initiative leveraging the MovieLens 10M dataset.
-This repository includes an R Markdown report (`Movielens_report.Rmd`) and a companion R script (`Movielens_analysis.R`) to explore, process, and model movie ratings.
+Welcome to the **MovieLens Rating Prediction Project**, an in-depth analysis and predictive modeling project leveraging the MovieLens 10M dataset.
+This repository includes an R Markdown report (`Movielens_report.Rmd`), a PDF version knit from the R Markdown report (`Movielens_report.pdf), and  a companion R script (`Movielens_analysis.R`) to explore, process, and model movie ratings.

 ## 📚 Overview